tivelabs/memory-game/README.md

         - x must be a number representing the x position (vertical position) on the 2d array.
         - y must be a number representing the y position (horizontal position) on the 2d array.

-    - handleCardSelected returns an object with four properties:
+    - handleCardSelected returns an object with three properties:

     ```js
     {
         cards,
         selectedCardData,
         cardMatch,
-        isThereAWinner,
     }
     ```